brooks42/pjto/README.md

 **Q: Can I use Hidden Power to cast a spell using its Evolve from cost?**

 **A**: No, casting a spell without paying its mana cost is an alternate cost, as is Evolve from.
 You can only choose one alternate casting cost.

-**Q: If I have Magcargo evolved onto Slugma, and Magcargo dies, can I return Slugma to the battlefield with the death trigger?**

-**A**: No, Slugma and Magcargo are the same object on the battlefield when evolved, and the ability tracks that when they go to the graveyard.
-Returning a different card will still trigger and return Slugma.